Chapter 11:

 “Hm…” Aran rested their finger on their chin in an over-the-top thinking pose.
 “I guess…it doesn’t really matter!
 How about ‘partner’?
 Let’s get a move on, partner!
 Follow me!”
 Certainly, a non-answer for a non-committal question.
 Off Aran strode, a smile beaming as if they’d won a million dollars!

 The two trekked through mushy dirt and foliage until coming upon dry and barren land.
-A lesser explored quarry with many closed off mine shafts stretched out before them, tantalized Aran, while Nicolaus’s mind remained alert, should any mountain lions or other animals attack.
+A lesser explored quarry with many closed off mine shafts stretching out before them; tantalizing Aran!
+Meanwhile, Nicolaus remained alert thinking a mountain lion or other animal may attack.
 The laborious terrain grew more problematic for Nicolaus, who didn’t dress for mountain climbing.
 Up rocky hills and down the steep slopes leading into ravines, the less than adequately equipped ‘partner’ struggled to surmount an unforgiving landscape.
-(Fuck…I’m really out of shape…) Nicolaus wheezed, considering the use of his telekinesis.
-He could easily fly and follow the trail, but with Aran nearby he discouraged himself.
+(Fuck…I’m really out of shape.)
+Nicolaus wheezed, considering the use of his telekinesis; however, with Aran nearby, discouraged himself.

 “The tracks from before were right around…here!
 Look, fresh again!”
 Several sets up tire tracks were dug into the hard dirt.
 “Incredible…but where do these go…?”
 Aran traced their way up and down the trail, trying to pinpoint the destination.
 “Thompson, come here…quietly.”
 They whispered.